varemenos/verepo/README.md

 ### Live

-Visit [this](http://varemenos.github.io/verepo/docs/) link to read the online version, or follow the next steps to get a local version:
+Visit [this link](http://varemenos.github.io/verepo/docs/) to read the online version, or follow the next steps to get a local version:

 1. To generate the docs for this library you need to have the sassdoc gem installed and then while being inside the verepo, type: `sassdoc -d ./docs -n veRepo`

 2. To view the docs you need to serve them in an http server.
 One of the fastest ways to do that is via python's httpserver: `cd docs` and then `python -m http.server`

-## Guide / Examples
+## Guides

-	#TODO

 ### Grunt.js